ramvenkatu/Thirupugazh_v2/Software Requirements Specification.md

 #### 2.2 Design and Implementation Constraints

 **UI-C1: Styling and Technology**
-* The user interface must be styled using the Bootstrap 5 framework and custom CSS3 to achieve a clean, modern, and professional appearance.
+* The user interface must be styled using the Bootstrap 5 framework and custom CSS3 to achieve a modern glassmorphism aesthetic with professional appearance.
+* The application must implement comprehensive glassmorphism design principles including animated gradient backgrounds, backdrop blur effects, and semi-transparent layered elements.

+**UI-C1.1: Glassmorphism Design Requirements**
+* Animated gradient background using white, gray, and silver color transitions with CSS keyframe animations for elegant, professional appearance
+* Backdrop filter blur effects (minimum 10px) applied to all primary containers and cards for frosted glass aesthetic
+* Semi-transparent backgrounds using rgba() color values for layered depth with white/gray/silver color scheme
+* Enhanced text readability through strategic text shadows and high contrast colors optimized for accessibility
+* Interactive elements with glass-like hover effects and subtle transformations maintaining professional elegance
+* Smooth color transitions between white (#ffffff), light gray (#f8f9fa), medium gray (#e9ecef), and silver (#ced4da) tones

 **UI-C2: Layout and Responsiveness**
 * The main application container must be configured to occupy 98% of the browser's viewport width.